-These Easter themed chocolate chips and Cadbury mini egg cookies are as delicious as they are adorable!
-I make them every year for my children's Easter egg hunt and always get requests for the recipe.
-Which is why I am so excited to be sharing it with you now!
+These Easter-themed chocolate chip and Cadbury Mini Egg cookies are as delicious as they are adorable.
+I make them every year for my kids' Easter egg hunt, and without fail someone asks for the recipe, which is always a good sign.

 Jump to: